Dutch comics: Interbellum: The true beginnings of Dutch comics

 The 1930s saw P. Koenen's "De Lotgevallen van Pijpje Drop" ("The Adventures of Pijpje Drop" (1930), "Flipje" (1935) by Harmsen van der Beek and Gijsje Goochem by Jac Grosman.
 In 1932 Frans Piët also created a newspaper comic strip called Wo-Wang en Simmy, which was a predecessor to his more successful series Sjors en Sjimmie (1938).
 Piët based his character Sjors directly on Perry from Martin Branner's Perry and the Rinkydinks.
 Sjors also inspired a comics magazine of his own in 1936.
 Another influential Dutch comics artist who made his debut in 1934 was Marten Toonder.
 He created a comic strip called "Thijs IJs", which was a substitute for Rupert Bear after the newspaper lost the publication rights.
 By far the most popular Dutch comic strip of this era was Flippie Flink (1933) by Louis Raemaekers and Clinge Doorenbos.
 A stage adaptation was produced, with the actor playing the part of Flippie greeting hundreds of children in the streets.

 World War II

 The German occupation in 1940 prevented further Anglo-American imports and led initially to a greater production of native material.
 Nazi censorship and paper shortage worked to the detriment of the comics field.
-At the same the embargo against American and British comic strips also meant that Dutch comics artists received more chances to publish their own material, even if it meant becoming a member of the Kulturkammer, the Nazi cultural watchdog.
+At the same time the embargo against American and British comic strips also meant that Dutch comics artists received more chances to publish their own material, even if it meant becoming a member of the Kulturkammer, the Nazi cultural watchdog.
 The most notable Dutch comic strips to debut during the Nazi occupation were Alfred Mazure's Dick Bos (1942) and Marten Toonder's influential Tom Poes (Tom Puss) (1941-1986 as newspaper comic).
 Willy Smit and Herman Looman's Tijs Wijs de Torenwachter (1940-1942) and Wim Meuldijk's Sneeuwvlok de Eskimo (1942-1944) were popular enough at the time to be adapted into stage plays, but are completely forgotten today.